 An octopus caught a bald eagle in a death grip.
-Thanks to some fishermen, the eagle survived
+Thanks to some salmon farmers, the eagle survived

 "We weren't sure if we should interfere because it is mother nature, survival of the fittest," Ilett said.
 "But it was heart wrenching -- to see this octopus was trying to drown this eagle."

 Ilett and his team decided they had to do something to help.
-After getting close to the battle, Ilett reached out with a pole with a small hook attached to it while another fisherman started recording.
+After getting close to the battle, Ilett reached out with a pole with a small hook attached to it while another co-worker started recording.

 "I was able to just latch on to the octopus and give it a little tug," he said.
 "It released its grip ... which gave the eagle just enough time to get to shore.

-Note: Correction: This story has been updated to reflect the correct description of the men who saved the bald eagle.